Missouri Court Records

 Section 545.780 of the Missouri Revised Statutes is explicit on the inviolate nature of the defendant’s right to trial.
 As the prosecution’s pace is infamously slow, the defendant may also invoke his or her right to a speedy trial by jury.
 Invoking the right to a speedy trial is an expression of readiness for trial on the defendant’s part.
 The prosecution may challenge this right, but as seen in State ex rel.
 Garcia v.
 Goldman, the Missouri Supreme Court does not handle the violation of the constitutional right to a speedy trial with levity.

-However, a defendant may choose to waive the right to trial.
+However, a defendant may choose to waive the right to a trial.
 In this case, the court will decide the case based on the evidence presented by the prosecution.
 Note that the state is expected to prove beyond a reasonable doubt that the defendant committed the alleged crime in a criminal case.

 What Are The Stages of a Criminal Trial in Missouri?